RWinterburn/ci-project-4/beats/readme.md

 # UX Design

-For the colour scheme I have gone with a fun pastel colour with all of the colours complimenting eachother and a simple design so users know what they're looking at as soon as they load the page.
+For the colour scheme I have gone with a dark colour with white text, I think it looks more professional

 # Data Schema Overview